 Report on a landmark conference on the origin of AIDS

-Did polio vaccines cultured in chimpanzee tissues trigger the aids epidemic in Africa?
+Did polio vaccines cultured in chimpanzee tissues trigger the AIDS epidemic in Africa?

 The Royal Society played host to an extraordinary meeting in September 2000, convened to examine the hotly disputed theory that the AIDS epidemic was sparked by trials of oral polio vaccine (OPV) in Africa in the 1950s.
 The theory claims that SIV (simian immunodeficiency virus), a virus naturally carried by chimpanzees without ill effect, was unwittingly passed to humans in contaminated polio vaccines which were cultured in ground-up chimpanzee kidneys.
 Once in its new host, the virus mutated into HIV (human immunodeficiency virus) with devastating effect: 50 million people are now infected, most of them in Africa.
 The evidence which first pointed to such an explanation was the striking correlation between the earliest AIDS cases in Africa and the sites of OPV trials in the former Belgian Congo between 1957 and 1960.

-Most scientists now believe that HIV in man was acquired from SIV in chimpanzees; what is disputed is the manner of that acquisition: accidental or iatrogenic (doctor-induced).
+Most scientists now believe that HIV in man was acquired from SIV in chimpanzees; what is disputed is the manner of that acquisition: accidental or iatrogenic (caused by a doctor or a medical treatment).
 It is argued that OPV could only have been the source of the infection if the vaccine was prepared using chimpanzee tissues – and the scientists who made the vaccine vociferously deny this crucial point.
 Professor Hilary Koprowski and Dr. Stanley Plotkin were scathing about such an accusation and brandished sworn statements from former collaborators categorically denying that chimpanzee kidneys were ever used in the manufacture of their vaccine.
 Investigative journalist and self-taught scientist Edward Hooper is the main proponent of the theory which he has researched for the past ten years and which he describes in his book ‘The River: A Journey to the Source of HIV and AIDS’.
 He claims chimpanzee tissues were used and that he has eye-witness evidence to prove it.
 He too produced signed statements from former health workers involved in the project, even including one from the same Belgian vet quoted by Plotkin, saying that ‘untoward approaches’ had been made to former colleagues, urging them to ‘sign letters which would change the content or emphasis of their previous testimony’.
 This acrimonious impasse may never be resolved.

 Many scientists present at the meeting felt that the evidence against the OPV theory is now sufficient to lay it to rest, including genetic dating techniques which suggest that HIV emerged before the OPV trials, which could not then be held responsible.
 Hooper does not accept this conclusion, maintaining that this data could also be interpreted in support of his theory.
 He has also recently obtained what he describes as a ‘smoking gun’: testimonies that chimpanzee kidneys were indeed used by Koprowski and that their use was to be kept secret.
 These new revelations ensure the case is not yet closed and that further investigations are warranted.
 They are warranted because the implications, if the theory is correct, are enormous: that medical science may have unwittingly ignited the global pandemic of AIDS: not an accusation to be made or taken lightly.

 If we did indeed acquire AIDS from chimpanzees, it was unquestionably through our exploitation of them; either for food, pets or laboratory tools, or even through trapping, or killing them for raiding crops.
 There was consensus at the meeting that the term ‘cut hunter’ should be replaced by ‘natural transfer’ to reflect the broader scenarios by which transmission may have occured in the mainstream theory to which most scientists subscribe.
-In fact, the plentiful opportunities for natural transfer to occur are currently giving cause for alarm because chimpanzees and gorillas have recently been found to harbour previously unknown herpes viruses closely related to the human virus which causes Kaposi’s sarcoma, a type of skin tumour, in man.
+In fact, the plentiful opportunities for natural transfer to occur are currently giving cause for alarm because chimpanzees and gorillas have been found to harbour previously unknown herpes viruses closely related to the human virus which causes Kaposi’s sarcoma, a type of skin tumour, in humans.
 As the timber trade expands into new parts of the West African forest, the loggers, roadbuilders and others start consuming local ‘bushmeat’, including primates.
 The potential for this to cause another new ‘zoonosis’ (disease from another animal) is a very serious threat.

 A distinctive trigger?